Contact Dr Nicky Yates

 Current activities

-Nicky is a Senior Lecturer within the Centre for Logistics and Supply Chain Management.
+Nicky is a Reader in the Centre for Logistics, Procurement and Supply Chain Management.
 She specialises in teaching subjects related to the modelling of the supply chain; teaching modules on physical network design, simulation and manufacturing on the Full Time and Executive Masters Programmes in Logistics and Supply Chain Management.
+In addition, as Director of Doctoral Programmes (Leadership and Management) Nicky teaches research skills such as critical thinking and facilitates research seminars and researcher development sessions.

 Clients